tokenio/merchant-integration-workshop/README.md

 Install dependencies `npm install`

-Then you can start the server with `node server.js` on `localhost:3000`
+Then you can start the server with `nodemon server.js` on `localhost:3000`